 High-level overview—how Interana works

 Interana is full stack behavioral analytics software that allows users to explore the activity of digital services.
 Interana includes both its own web-based visual interface and a highly scalable distributed back end database to store the data and process queries.
-Interana runs in dedicated AWS or Azure cloud environments, as well as having the ability to ingest live data streams.
+Interana supports Ubuntu 14.04.x in cloud environments, as well as virtual machines or bare-metal systems.
+Interana enables you to ingest data in a variety of ways, including live data streams.

 The following image shows the flow of data into the Interna cluster, from imported files (single and batch) to live data streams from HTTP and Kafka sources.
 Ingested data is transformed and stored in the appropriate node, data or string, then processed in queries, with the results delivered to the requesting user.